Take a guided tour through the powerful mathematics and statistics used to model the chaos of the financial markets.

 If the stock is perfectly priced according to its future expected value, what is the probability that the drug test will be announced as successful as implied by the analyst?

-Over time, you have found that a certain asset seems to follow a Markov model in which it will increase or decrease minute-to-minute according to the model above.
-For example, if its value increases one minute, it is 80% likely to increase again in the next minute.
-In the long run, in what percentage of minutes does the stock increase?
+Over time, you have found that the price of a certain asset seems to follow a Markov model in which it will increase or decrease minute-to-minute according to the model above.
+For example, if its price increases one minute, it is 80% likely to increase again in the next minute.
+In the long run, in what percentage of minutes does the stock price increase?

 Hint: If it increases with probability \(p,\) it decreases with probability \(1-p.\) What value of \(p\) would provide a steady state in this chain?